vitorytarget/mhddos_proxy_minipc/README-EN.md

      optional arguments:
-      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 7500     Number of threads (default is 7500 if CPU > 1, 1000 otherwise) --vpn                  Use both my IP and proxies.
-Optionally, specify a percent of using my IP (default is 10%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
-List of proxies to use, separated by spaces --http-methods GET     List of HTTP(L7) methods to use (default is GET + POST|STRESS).
+      -h, --help             show this help message and exit -c, --config URL|path  URL or local path to file with targets list -t, --threads 8000     Number of threads (default is 8000 if CPU > 1, 4000 otherwise) --vpn                  Use both my IP and proxies.
+Optionally, specify a chance of using my IP (default is 2%) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --proxy [PROXY ...]
+List of proxies to use, separated by spaces --http-methods GET     List of HTTP(L7) methods to use (default is GET).
       --debug                Detailed log for each target
       --itarmy               Attack targets from https://t.me/itarmyofukraine2022
       --copies 1             Number of copies to run (default is 1).
 Use "auto" to set the value automatically